-Middle to High School- The transition from middle to high school can include articulation meetings between teachers at the middle and high school levels, site visits, summer orientation programs at the high schools for incoming 9th grade students (i.e. Link Crew, WOW), expanding CTE opportunities at the middle schools which includes exposing them to the different career pathways at their different feeder high schools, and the use of college planning tools (i.e. Naviance) in the 8th grade year.
+MDUSD has family literacy programs located at several Title I sites which include a co-op setting where parents and staff work collaboratively teaching and instructing preschool students.
+To assist with the transition into elementary, teachers attend preschool meetings and often present about their kindergarten programs, students take field trips to their kindergarten classroom, and the preschools and kindergarten teachers host family, Back to School and/or Open House nights.
+The transition from elementary to middle school includes visits from elective teachers who present on the different courses, trips to the middle school, family nights, counselor support to help students with their course selections, 8th grade ambassadors who help to mentor incoming 6th grade students, and, often, orientation events.
+The transition from middle to high school can include articulation meetings between teachers at the middle and high school levels, site visits, summer orientation programs at the high schools for incoming 9th grade students (i.e. Link Crew, WOW), expanding CTE opportunities at the middle schools which includes exposing them to the different career pathways at their different feeder high schools, and the use of college planning tools (i.e. Naviance) in the 8th grade year.
 Counselors also reach out to 8th grade students to support them with course selections, informed by multiple measure and data points, to ensure they receive appropriate support.
 The transition from high school to post secondary includes the support of a middle college program (College Now) with the goal of having a full 11th and 12th grade class as a way to provide dual enrollment opportunities.

-Coordination with Institutions of Higher Education & Dual Enrollment- Through the College Now program, students can earn up to 15 community college credits each semester.
+Through the College Now program, students can earn up to 15 community college credits each semester.
 MDUSD, in partnership with our local community college (DVC), offers a college counseling class targeting students preparing to graduate.
-MDUSD will continue to work with the two local community colleges (DVC and Los Medanos) to develop opportunities for students to earn college credit by exam after successfully completing an articulated course.
+MDUSD will continue to work with the two local community colleges to develop opportunities for students to earn college credit by exam after successfully completing an articulated course.
 The District is also looking to expand the number of students earning industry certificates, which is currently integrated into the culinary and health pathways.
 Through the assistance of the Career Pathway Advisory, students have increased access to work based learning experiences, including internships.
 Work based learning coordinators help to support all pathways in providing meaningful work based learning experiences.
 They also support all students participating in internships.
 Through the work based learning experiences, students have a better understanding of the connections between what they are learning in their classrooms with the industry.
 The support of academic counselor positions and regular field trips to local college and universities will also continue to support a successful transition into post secondary.
-Beginning in the school year 2020/2021 and continuing in this year, the district instituted the PAL (Peer Activity Leader) Mentoring program where a student leader is partnered with a district office mentor in their junior year of high school.